-According to the 2016 annual report of the World Tourism Organization, there were almost 1.2 billion international tourist arrivals in 2015.
-The report also predicts that the number of international tourist arrivals will reach 1.8 billion over the next 15 years.
+According to recent annual reports of the World Tourism Organization, it can be safely assumed that – despite the ongoing repercussions and effects of the Covid-19 pandemic – the number of international tourist arrivals will reach 1.8 billion over the next 15 years.
+The large majority of these travelers is nowadays using machine readable passports.

-- Travellers want to move through the border crossings more quickly
+- Convenience - Travelers are able to move through the border crossings more quickly

-- Airports cannot afford to install extra resources proportionately
+- Efficiency - Airports do not need to install extra resources proportionately to the increasing number of travelers

 - white light